Source Protection Permit (Section 59 Notice)

-If the City of Timmins planning staff or building official says that your application is affected by a source protection plan policy, you’ll need to fill out a source protection permit application.
+If the City of Timmins planning staff or building official says that your application is affected by a source protection plan policy, you’ll need to fill out a Restricted Land Use Review application.

 After the RMO receives your completed application, they will review it, the source protection plan policies, and mapping for your property.
 Based on that information, the RMO will

 determine what, if any, further action is required to reduce the threat to the City’s municipal drinking water source, and will issue you a notice of their decision.